-The actual value is calculated using the rental value used as the basis for local residence tax.
+The actual value is calculated using the cadastral rental value used as the basis for local residence tax.

-The set value is based on a schedule according to the employee's monthly salary and the number of main rooms the accommodation comprises.
+The set value is based on a schedule according to the employee's gross monthly salary and the number of main rooms the accommodation comprises.
+For corporate officers, the lump-sum valuation of the benefit in kind is not authorised.